 A full structural survey is primarily designed to look at the structural integrity of the building.

 That means things that are considered purely aesthetical will not be mentioned.

 Instead, a structural survey will cover things such as:

 - Evidence of subsidence

 - Condition of windows

 In short, the surveyor will primarily look for signs the property has, or is currently, undergoing movement or any other issues that may need remedial action.

-A structural survey or building survey is, therefore, recommended for any properties where there is doubt over the structural condition of the building.
+Therefore, a structural survey or building survey is recommended for any properties where there is doubt over the structural condition of the building.